I get a lot of request from a lot of people who see my works and

 - Take part in open source projects or make several yourselve.

-This is the best way to learn really useful things. - If you can, try setting up your own company.
+- If you can, try setting up your own company.
 I have setup 3

 companies so far.
 2 were not that succesful, 1 is very